What Is the Seasonal Climate Like in Alexandria, Virginia?

-The humidity in the community varies upon season, with more predominance in moisture occurring between summer and early fall.
+The humidity in the community varies upon the season, with more predominance in moisture occurring between summer and early fall.
 Those who aren't accustomed to high humidity might consider the mugginess at times somewhat oppressive.
 However, July is a standout month, with humidity at peak levels around 70 percent of the time.

 When Is the Best Time of Year to Visit Alexandria, VA?

 The best time of year to visit this beautiful city depends on what a traveler's intentions are during their stay.
-The average tourist hoping to see the city's Old Town, historical sites and landmarks with comfortable temperatures and moderate rain might come in June or between August and mid-October.
+The average tourist hoping to see the city's Old Town, historical sites, and landmarks with comfortable temperatures and moderate rain might come in June or between August and mid-October.

 Beach seekers and water enthusiasts will favor the warmer summer months, while those looking for some action on the snow should visit in peak winter months.
 However, any time of year is excellent for visiting Alexandria for a unique kind of adventure.